 Use the LaunchAutonomousExadataInfrastructure API operation to create an Autonomous Exadata Infrastructure resource.

-After creating an Autonomous Exadata Infrastructure resource, you can create one or more Autonomous Container Databases.
-You must have provisioned both an infrastructure resource and at least one container database on the resource before you can create your first Autonomous Database in Oracle Cloud Infrastructure.
+After creating an Autonomous Exadata Infrastructure resource, you can create one or more Autonomous Container Databases within your infrastructure.
+You must have provisioned both an infrastructure resource and at least one container database before you can create your first Autonomous Database in Oracle Cloud Infrastructure.